Skip to main content

 If a record of UK contributions is needed by the authorities in the other country to decide a claim, they should contact HM Revenue & Customs (HMRC) on your behalf to obtain details of the UK NIC record.
 However, it is sensible to keep your own records of any UK NIC you have paid so that you can evidence this to the foreign authority if necessary.
 You can print out a statement of your National Insurance record from your personal tax account.

-In some cases, the foreign authority may ask you to obtain:
+In some cases, the foreign authority may ask you to obtain one or more of the following:

-• a Portable document U1 to assist unemployment benefit claims (formerly known as an E301); or
+• a Portable document U1 to assist unemployment benefit claims (formerly known as an E301)

 If so, you should contact HMRC.
 You may need to complete and return form CA3916 enclosing copies of your last payslip and any forms P60 from your employer showing your total pay, tax and NIC deductions issued at the end of a tax year.
 You can find the CA3916 and guidance on GOV.UK.